amazon-connect/amazon-connect-salesforce-cti/docs/lightning/03-cti-adapter/11-chat-widget-integration.md

 * Follow instructions [here](https://docs.aws.amazon.com/connect/latest/adminguide/add-chat-to-website.html) to setup your Chat Widget and copy the script to a text editor.
 * Go to Service Console
-* Go to AC CTI Adapter
+* Go to AC CTI Adapter.
+If the CTI Adapter Owner is `Amazon Connect - Universal Package`, please update it to yourself or any other real user.
 * Go to Features tab
 * Click New to create a new Feature
 * In the Name field, put FEATURE_CHAT_WIDGET